3 Ways To Produce Melatonin Naturally and Sleep Like A Baby

 If you’re in fight or flight mode all day, your body is going to have a hard time lowering its stress hormones at night.
 Cortisol, one of your main stress hormones, suppresses melatonin and sabotages your sleep.
 This is why managing your stress during the day is key to sleeping well at night.

 To help reduce stress, I suggest taking recovery breaks every hour or so throughout the day.
-Take 5-10 minutes, step away from your computer and phone, and take deep breaths or walk outside, lowering your cortisol levels.
+Take 5-10 minutes, step away from your computer and phone, and take deep breaths or walk outside, so your cortisol levels will lower.

 2. Avoid blue light in the evening